Skip to main content

 • Third-party inspection welcome — you can send your own QC inspector or hire SGS/Bureau Veritas to inspect before shipment.
 We do not charge inspection access fees.

-• Track record — the same retail programmes (Auchan, Pepco, Lidl supply chains) have reordered from our factory for multiple seasons without quality rejections.
+• Track record — retail programmes across Europe and North America have reordered from our factory for multiple seasons without quality rejections.

 2. "Are your certifications real?"